human-conditions/yodrew.github.io-original/_pages/faq.md

 - _Where can I go to retreat?_

 While there are dozens of darkroom retreat centers worldwide, none can support hygienic darkroom retreats.
-So, if you can, I recommend making darkness happen first in your own home for sleeping, then for a 4-day retreat.
+So make darkness happen first in your own home for sleeping, then for a 4-day retreat.
 Once you've learned the ropes, share the idea with others.
-Make another darkroom in its own building and support each other's 8-day and longer retreats.
+Support 4-day retreats for each other.
+Make another darkroom in its own building.
+Support each other's 8-day retreats once till there are four of you who can

 - _Do you eat in a retreat?_